SYCOINFERNO/SYCOINFERNO/README.md

 ## Hi there 👋

 # 💫 About Me:
-I’m currently studying in my sophomore year in College pursuing a degree in Engineering
+I am currently a sophomore in college pursuing a degree in Computer Science Engineering.

 ## 🌐 Socials: